surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.5.0-dev.6 =
+= 11.5.0-dev.7 =

-(2022/03/03) Removed dashicons from the submenu items.
+(2022/03/04) Added a new Show SSO Menu Items option.
+Removed dashicons from the SSO menu items.
 Added new filters for menus, limits, and tabs.

 = 11.4.0 =